glynawe/Vanilla/kete.md

 A string literal can be used to declare a byte array.
 If it is shorter than the array then it is padded with zeros.

-**Example** This array contains a one, three sevens and a six:
+Example: This array contains a one, three sevens and a six:

     var sevens: [5]int = {1, 7 for 3, 6};

-**Example** This array contains the bytes {64, 90, 64, 90, 0, 0, 0, 0}:
+Example: This array contains the bytes {64, 90, 64, 90, 0, 0, 0, 0}:

     let string: [8]byte = "AZAZ";

-## Implicit Variable Declarations
+### Implicit Variable Declarations

 A variable definition has an implicit declaration if one is not given in a program's modules.

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
 Pointer, procedure and record values are initialized to `null`.
 The elements of arrays and records are recursively initialized by these rules.
 I.e. every non-structured value in a default structure ends up being zero or null.

 The above rule is also used to initialize local variables within blocks.

-# Types
+## Types

-    TypeDeclaration = NewType | TypeEquivalance | AbstractType.
+    TypeDeclaration = NewType | TypeEquivalence | AbstractType.

     NewType          = "type" NAME "=" TypeDefinition ";".
-    TypeEquivalance  = "type" NAME "=" GlobalName ";".
+    TypeEquivalence  = "type" NAME "=" GlobalName ";".
     AbstractType     = "type" NAME ";".

     TypeDefinition = "record" ["(" GlobalName ")"] [ "{" {VariableList ";"} "}" ]